Messiah in the Torah and Tanakh (Old Testament)

-6. There is only one figure in human history who made a claim to be the Jewish Messiah, AND, who satisfied every criteria spoken by the Prophets concerning messiah’s genealogy, identity, role, and time and place of arrival.
-That person is Yeshua/Jesus of Nazareth.
+6. Yeshua/Jesus of Nazareth satisfied every criteria spoken by the Prophets concerning messiah’s genealogy, identity, role, and time and place of arrival.

-7. According to eye-witness testimony of many individuals, and the record of history, Yeshua/Jesus of Nazareth fulfilled all of the prophetic descriptions of the”suffering servant,” but not those of a “reigning king.”
-However, He stated that his “suffering servant” days were finished, and that his “reigning king” days were still in the future.
+7. Yeshua/Jesus of Nazareth fulfilled all of the prophetic descriptions of the “suffering servant,” but not those of a “reigning king.”
+He stated that his “suffering servant” days were finished, and that his “reigning king” days were still in the future.
 He also stated that His kingdom was “not of this world.”

 8. There will never be any other future individual who can meet all the requirements established by the Jewish Prophets in order to qualify as the Jewish Messiah.
 It would be impossible for any future individual to rearrange modern life in order to meet every detailed criteria of Messiah given by the Jewish Prophets.
-Also, according to Torah, the time limit for Messiah’s appearance is past(70 CE) And the proof of genealogy to David is lost.
+The time limit for Messiah’s appearance has past(70 CE) The proof of genealogy to David has disappeared.